Humanity vs. Email Spoofing: The Endless Battle - BIMI Edition

 Hello,

-I'm Kawai from the System Solutions Department.
-The LAN cable in my home is Cat.3
+.
+This is Kawai from the System Solutions Department.

-Regardless of the effectiveness of this marketing technique, it can be said that email is in the same state.
+Regardless of the effectiveness or merits of this marketing method, the situation with email is quite similar.

-However, because authentication such as DMARC can also be abused depending on policy settings, spam and spoofed emails continue to be a problem, even for personal use.
+However, since authentication methods such as DMARC can be misused depending on policy settings, spam and phishing emails continue to be rampant, even among personal users.

 What is BIMI?

-BIMI (Brand Indicators for Message Identification) is displays the sender's brand logo in the recipient's email client , enhancing the trustworthiness and brand recognition of emails.
+BIMI (Brand Indicators for Message Identification)isdisplays the sender's brand logo in the recipient's email client, enhancing email credibility and brand recognition.

-However , as of March 2025, it has not yet become an RFC and is in
+However, as of March 2025, it has not been formalized as an RFC andthe draft stage at the IETFis still in

 Benefits of BIMI Implementation